 - Be available for "On-Call" situations and respond to natural disasters.

 Provide a minimum of 18 hours a month of rides, counseling, or call-outs.
 Additional hours are always encouraged and appreciated.

 The Montclair Police Department provides all uniforms and basic equipment

 For further information contact the Montclair Police Department at (909) 448-3600.

 Reserve Police Officers

-Reserve Police Officer (Level I, II, and III)
+Reserve Police Officer (Level I and II)